Waltheof, Earl of Northumbria: First revolt

 In 1072, William expelled Gospatric from the earldom of Northumbria.
 Gospatric was Waltheof's cousin and had taken part in the attack on York with him, but like Waltheof, had been pardoned by William.
 Gospatric fled into exile and William appointed Waltheof as the new earl.
 Construction of Durham Castle began under Waltheof in 1072 after receiving orders to commence this project from William.
 The castle would be significantly expanded by Bishop Walcher and his successors in later years.

 Waltheof had many enemies in the north.
-Amongst them were members of a family who had killed Waltheof's maternal great-grandfather, Uhtred the Bold, and his grandfather Ealdred.
-This was part of a long-running blood feud.
-In 1074, Waltheof moved against the family by sending his retainers to ambush them, succeeding in killing the two eldest of four brothers.
+Amongst them was the family of Thurbrand the Hold; Thurbrand had killed Waltheof's great-grandfather, Uhtred the Bold, starting a long-running blood-feud that had resulted in the deaths of many members of both families.
+In 1074, Waltheof made a decisive move by sending his retainers to ambush his rivals, succeeding in killing the two eldest of four brothers.

 Second revolt and execution

 In 1075 Waltheof was said to have joined the Revolt of the Earls against William.
 His motives for taking part in the revolt are unclear, as is the depth of his involvement.
-Some sources say that he told his wife - The Countess Judith - about the plot and that she then informed Archbishop Lanfranc who then told her uncle William, who was at the time in Normandy.
+Some sources say that he told his wife - the Countess Judith - about the plot and that she then informed Archbishop Lanfranc who then told his uncle William, who was at the time in Normandy.
 Other sources say that it was Waltheof who told the bishop of the plot.
 On William's return from Normandy, Waltheof was arrested, brought twice before the king's court and sentenced to death.

 He spent almost a year in confinement before being beheaded on 31 May 1076 at St. Giles's Hill, near Winchester.
 He was said to have spent the months of his captivity in prayer and fasting.
 Many people believed in his innocence and were surprised when the execution was carried out.
 His body was initially thrown into a ditch, but was later retrieved and buried in the chapter house of Crowland Abbey in Lincolnshire.
+Despite confessing to his part in the rebellion, one contributing factor in his execution for treason was that his wife, and William's niece, Judith, did not like him or trust his loyalty to William.

-An otherwise unknown Norse poet, Þorkell Skallason, composed a memorial poem for Waltheof - Valþjófsflokkr.
+An otherwise unknown Norse poet, Þorkell Skallason, composed a memorial poem—Valþjófsflokkr—for Waltheof, his lord.
 Two stanzas of this poem are preserved in Heimskringla, Hulda-Hrokkinskinna and, partially, Fagrskinna.
 The first of the two stanzas says that Waltheof made a hundred retainers of William burn in hot fire - "a scorching evening for the men" - and wolves ate the corpses of the Normans.
 The second says that William betrayed Waltheof and had him killed.